BorisTheBrave/sylves/docs/articles/grids/squaregrid.md

 <img width="200px" src="../../images/grids/square.svg" /></img>

-SquareGrid can also represent rectangles, just use the constructor which accepts a Vector2 cellSize.
+SquareGrid can also represent rectangles, just use the constructor which accepts a `Vector2 cellSize`.

 ## Cell co-ordinates